p1nkun1c0rns/awesomeness/README.md

 - [tig](https://github.com/jonas/tig) - Text-mode interface for git
 - [Fork](https://fork.dev/) - a fast and friendly git client for Mac and Windows
 - [navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line
+- [Go Report Card](https://goreportcard.com/) - A report card for your Go application

 ## OpsShit 💩